publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch77/schIII/ptB/m__us_usc_t42_s6321.md

  __Report on Coordination of Energy Conservation Programs__

     [Pub.
-L. 95–619, title VI, § 623][/us/pl/95/619/s623], Nov.
+L. 95–619, title VI][/us/pl/95/619/tVI], § 623, Nov.
 9, 1978, [92 Stat.
 3283][/us/stat/92/3283], provided that not later than 6 months after Nov.
 9, 1978, the Secretary of Energy submit a report on the coordination of Federal energy conservation programs involving State and local government.

 ----------